szobov/szobov.github.io/_drafts/debugging-segfaults-with-sanitizers.md

 What I did here?
 1. `lldb ./src/test/test_exe` -- started the program under **lldb**
 2. `r` -- to run a program.
 Because we have a segfault, **lldb** will automatically stop in the place where it happened.
-3. `thread backtrace` -- show traceback of the program with linenumbers!
-One of the easy to use and most valuable command in my opinion.
+3. `thread backtrace` -- show traceback of the program with line numbers!
+One of the easy-to-use and most valuable command in my opinion.

 Now we have a clue, where we can look to resolve this issue.
 It's in the file [SNC_FM_decorator.h in line number 420](https://github.com/CGAL/cgal/blob/50389862bf378d44123969f798caaaf086cd249f/Nef_3/include/CGAL/Nef_3/SNC_FM_decorator.h#L420).
 Seems like it's [nullpointer dereference](https://en.wikipedia.org/wiki/Null_pointer#Null_dereferencing) and now we can put some `ifs` around it and check the pointer correctness before it will crash the whole program.
 Even something like this may be enough in such cases:

 ```cpp
 if (e_below == nullptr) {
     std::cout << "Broken e_below ponter" << std::endl;